 Models for token economics are built for launching new cryptocurrencies.
 To develop the most suitable model for the token economics of your project, define the role of its native token.
 This requires your detailed analysis, as any weakness will sooner or later influence the work of the entire network.
 That’s why the economic model must be really good.

 First, choose a consensus model.
 There is also the option to create a cryptocurrency through several consensus algorithms.
-For example, Bitcoin and Ethereum use proof of work, which means miners protect the network and are responsible for verifying transactions.
+For example, the solidity smart contract development – Ethereum – uses proof of work, which means miners protect the network and are responsible for verifying transactions.

 Cryptocurrencies like Dash and NAV use the proof-of-stake algorithm, which means the holders of the cryptocurrency stake their holdings in a wallet to solve blocks.
 Solving blocks and gaining rewards depend directly on the number of your holdings.